 Hours later, my doctor returns to my bedside.
 And if translations are correct, he said, “Good news.
 You don’t need surgery.
 This is a surgical ward.
 Your gallbladder is fine.
 We are transferring you by ambulance to a hospital for tropical diseases.”

-Transferred by ambulance to a hospital for tropical disease
+My dengue experience continues as I am transferred by ambulance to a hospital for tropical disease

-Even with my back elevated so I sat up on the gurney, my feet touched the back door of the ambulance.
+Even with my back elevated so I sat up on the gurney, my feet touched the back door of the tiny ambulance.
 Sarah rode with me on the transfer.
 She opted not to translate the paramedic and driver’s conversation, as it involved not knowing where Sr Hospital del Milagro, the tropical disease hospital, was located.

 Being wheeled in, all I could see was the filthy walls, chipping paint, and narrow hallways.
 Sarah had to stop at registration.
 I freaked out, and fortunately, the aid heard my barely audible cry of ¡Espere! (wait).
 I speak some Spanish but am not fluent.